Norfork Lake Beaches

 Similarly, Calamity beach is on the northern end of the lake, between Red Bank and the Missouri state line.
 (And that’s right, Norfork Lake is a multi-state lake.)

-In the middle of these two areas are all of the Corps of Engineers swim beaches in the parks.
+In addition, in the middle of these two areas are all of the Corps of Engineers swim beaches in the parks.

 Also not to be overlooked is Robinson Point Island.
 While not sand intense, Robinson Point Island is still a great place to spend the day picnicking, swimming, or just boat and people watching.

 The really cool part is that the best way to get to a Norfork Lake beach is by boat.
-Sometimes it’s the only way.
+In fact, sometimes it’s the only way.
 Don’t have a boat?
 No worries, there are plenty to rent at the marinas and resorts!

 So come feel the sand between your toes, you could almost swear it’s sugar, and get your tan on!
 Bring the family, bring your friends, begin your cabana, your volleyball, and a cooler, and don’t forget your cabana and the sunscreen.
 You might as well bring the dog and head to a beautiful Norfork Lake sand beach, the Caribbean of the Mid – South surrounded by the natural hardwoods of the Ozark Mountains forest.